Manchester Bolton & Bury Canal: Work begins

 Significant parts of the canal were completed by 1796, including the stretch up to Bury in October of that year.
 With the completion of the Bolton arm in the following year, much of the canal opened for business.
 The connection to Fletcher's Canal was completed in 1800, but with the failure of the scheme to connect the Bolton arm of the canal to the Leeds and Liverpool Canal, the canal remained isolated from any other navigable waterway.
 One proposed remedy involved the construction of an aqueduct over the River Irwell in Manchester, to connect directly to the Rochdale Canal between Castlefield and Piccadilly.
 A bill was proposed in 1799 but after strong objections from the Mersey and Irwell Navigation Company they eventually gave up and subsequently, over the following seven years, the canal company purchased enough land to build a canal link directly to the Irwell.

-During construction the company, having spent all of the money allowed in the 1791 Act of Parliament, incurred a debt of £31,345.
-They therefore applied for a further Act to raise more money.
-This act, granted in 1805, allowed them to raise an additional £80,000.
+During construction the company, having spent all of the money allowed in the Manchester, Bolton and Bury Canal Act 1791, incurred a debt of £31,345.
+They therefore applied for a further act of Parliament to raise more money.
+This act, the Manchester, Bolton and Bury Canal Act 1805 (45 Geo.
+3. c. iv), allowed them to raise an additional £80,000.
 This allowed them to repay the debt, and continue work to finish the canal.
 An inspection in June 1808 reported that by November 1808 the canal would be complete throughout.

 A connection to the Rochdale Canal was eventually built in 1839 via the Manchester and Salford Junction Canal, which was funded in part by the proprietors of the MB&B canal.